 Remember to bring only the equipment required to access and retrieve the firefighter.
 Call for resources to assist if needed and expand the RIT to a RIT Group if the time required to rescue the firefighter will take more than the initial team.

-We have discussed the parameters where a RIT may be utilized, how to set up and what to do should your RIT be required.
+We have discussed the parameters where a rapid intervention team may be utilized, how to set up and what to do should your rapid intervention team be required.

-While a large number of departments have begun to approach the concept of RIT in a nonchalant fashion ("we always have one, but have never used one"), we can't allow our personnel to become complacent.
+While a large number of departments have begun to approach the concept of RIT in a nonchalant fashion, we can't allow our personnel to become complacent.